Wild weather: Damage inside The Cloud revealed on Auckland waterfront

 The cost estimate on repairs will be obtained in the next couple of days.

+"We haven't got to a point where we can give you an estimate of costs but it will obviously run into the hundreds of thousands of dollars," Goff said.

+"That's the cost of remediation on The Cloud to renew the PVC roofing and the doors that have been broken here.
+There is also the risk of forgone income depending on how long it takes to get things back into shape."

-Regional Facilities Auckland hope The Cloud will be able to be used for a cruise liner due to arrive in the coming week.
+Regional Facilities Auckland hope Shed 10 will be able to be used for a cruise liner due to arrive on August 25.

 Goff said when he heard The Cloud had been "torn to shreds" he wondered if it would be worth repairing, as it was a temporary structure.

-But having seen the damage it was not as bad as he expected.
+"The cost of remediating that [damage to the roofing] isn't such that you'd have to re-examine bringing forward the time of demolition of The Cloud," Goff said.

+"When I first heard the news 'torn to shreds' I thought well we'll have to seriously consider whether we put it back but that amount, the cost of repairing that is not so great that you'd even consider demolition at this point."

-The distinctive multi-purpose event venue was ripped to shreds, with a third of the roofing fabric in the Harbour sea.
+The distinctive multi-purpose event venue had the entire two roofing fabric panels ripped off and strewn into the harbour.

-Auckland's distinctive multi-purpose event venue, The Cloud, has been ripped to shreds during last night's fierce storm with a third of the roofing fabric in the Harbour sea.

 Emergency services were called to Queen's Wharf venue at about 10.40pm on Sunday night after reports the severe weather had a left "a large hole" in the roofing.